-Warmoesstraat has made an extraordinary transformation of space for vegetable trade to popular entertainment area for gay men.
-Yet this somewhat extravagant street hides beautiful historical treasures.
-A walk through the Warmoesstraat for history lovers certainly recommended.
+De Warmoesstraat has made a special transformation, from place for green trade to popular entertainment area for gay men.
+Yet this somewhat extravagant street keeps hidden beautiful historical treasures.
+A walk through the Warmoesstraat is certainly recommended for lovers of history. war-moes street

 Two names for one